hou2zi0/tei-doc-link/README.md

 ## To Do

 * Revise and evaluate the list of attribute names.
-* Provide “Preferences” object for customization and user adjustment.
+* ~~Provide “Configuration object” for customization and user adjustment.~~
-* Provide possibility to switch between languages of TEI documentation (via “Preferences” object).
+* Provide possibility to switch between languages of TEI documentation (via “Configuration object”).
 * ~~Link attribute names to their respective url fragment.~~
 * Refactor the RegEx recognizing element names.
 * Include element context in linking of attribute names.